Theory of In-Plane-Magnetic-Field-Dependent Excitonic Spectra in Atomically Thin Semiconductors: Abstract

 \section{Abstract}

 The linear absorption spectrum of excitons in TMDC monolayers under the influence of an in-plane magnetic field is theoretically studied.
 We demonstrate that in-plane magnetic fields induce a hybridization between spin-bright and spin-dark exciton transitions, resulting in a brightening of spin-dark excitons.
 We analytically investigate spectral features including resonance energy shifts, broadening and amplitudes ratios.
-In particular, for a MoSe$_2$ monolayer with radiatively-limited linewidth, we find a complex interplay of dark-bright splitting and linewidth difference of both involved spin-bright and spin-dark excitons.
+In particular, for a MoSe$_2$ monolayer with linewidths dominated by reradation, we find a complex interplay of dark-bright splitting and linewidth difference of both involved spin-bright and spin-dark excitons.

 \keywords{TMDC Monolayer, Linear Absorption Spectrum, In-Plane Magnetic Field, Spin Hybridization, Non-Hermitian Quantum Mechanics}